 The CM’s origins go to back to a short-lived magazine the Caroline Newsletter.
 First published in early 1977 the magazine was produced in by Caroline supporter and journalist Stephen Francis.
 The magazine was advertised on-air by Radio Caroline.

-The first issue was produced in Spain to get around potential problems with the Marine Offences Act but the cost was prohibitive and June Sutton in Crawley took over producing edition number two and running a PO Box Number.
+The first issue was produced in Spain to get around potential problems with the Marine Offences Act but the cost was prohibitive and June Sutton in Crawley took over producing edition number two and running a PO Box Number 35.
 The newsletter provided a forum for fans to get together and organise themselves.
 One fan Geoff Baldwin set up a box number (BCM BRFM) for fans to obtain car stickers which were advertised in the newsletter.
 In Issue number 4 (Winter 1977/1978) he set out his ideas to form the Caroline Movement and in early 1978 the newsletter became the official magazine.

 A formal organising team, based in Essex was created in May 1978 and started to recruit members from that autumn.

 The perils of producing a newsletter in the UK became apparent in on 23rd October when newsletter distributor June Sutton was visited by Scotland Yard and Geoff Baldwin the next day.
 Whilst the production of the newsletter was legal under UK law on the 6th December the printers received a similar visit and abandoned the edition.
+After a year the authorities got the PO Box number in Crawley closed down.
+Ironically, the mail still arrived and, the Post Office found themselves in the position where under UK law they were obliged to deliver any mail sent to PO Box to June!
+As the PO Box had been closed she didn't have to pay for the service!

 Later that year The Caroline Movement Bulletin was published – this dealt with the society and The Caroline Newsletter was for Radio Caroline news.
 Both publications used printers in Scotland due to problems with the authorities in England.
 In 1979 both publications merged – the authorities having shut down the Crawley PO Box number.